What Is

 Emotional intelligence consists of a range of skills and abilities related to understanding, controlling and managing your emotions or feelings - and the emotions of others.
 Apply the skills of Emotional Intelligence to improve your confidence, relationships and success.

-Emotional intelligence emphasizes that awareness, control and management of our feelings - and the emotions of other people - will improve our opportunities.
+Emotional intelligence emphasizes that the ability to understand and manage our feelings - and the emotions of other people - plays an essential role in our professional lives and relationships.

-That's where the power of emotional intelligence lies: building the ability to control our emotions so we're not simply reacting to people or events around us.
+This is where the power of emotional intelligence lies.
+We learn to control our emotions so that we respond thoughtfully, instead of reacting to people or events around us.

 This means that when we say something or take action we know why we're doing it that way.